yinaa/microsoft-graph-docs/api-reference/api/privilegedsignupstatus_cansignup.md

 # privilegedSignupStatus: canSignUp

-Check if the requestor is able to sign up the tenant to Privileged Identity Management.
+Check if the requestor is able to sign up the organization to Privileged Identity Management.
 ### Prerequisites
 The following **scopes** are required to execute this API: _Directory.AccessAsUser.All_
 ### HTTP request